Complex PTSD Symptoms And Treatment

 Medically Reviewed By: Melinda Santa

 While PTSD may develop after a single incident, C-PTSD is a group of complex symptoms that result from long-term traumatic events.
 Examples of ongoing trauma include long-term physical or sexual abuse, ongoing domestic violence, being a prisoner of war, or being a victim of commercial sexual abuse, including trafficking or prostitution.
+C-PTSD is thought to be more severe in those who experienced traumatic events for a long time, at a young age, were alone in the experience, or the experience was enacted by a caregiver, especially one they are still in contact with.

 Symptoms of C-PTSD